Home / People / Richard Bamforth

 International arbitration trends - What the data says

-As a leader in dispute resolution, CMS has conducted a data-driven project to assess whether the number of arbitrations is decreasing and if there are trends that can be identified in this type of dispute resolution.
-We are publishing our findings in a series of six data-driven articles.
+CMS conducted a data-driven project to assess whether the number of arbitrations is decreasing and if there are trends that can be identified in this type of dispute resolution.
+We are publishing our findings in a series of five data-driven articles.